sukhiboi/ci-tool-worker/README.md

 This repo contains the code of a workers which works for the the ci-step system.
 You can visit the repo of ci-step via this link [sukhiboi/ci-tool](https://github.com/sukhiboi/ci-tool)
-You can visit the repo of ci-step via this link [ci-tool](https://ci-step.herokuapp.com)
+You can access the ci-step system via this link [ci-tool](https://ci-step.herokuapp.com)

 ---